 SSL/TLS certificates allow web browsers to identify and establish encrypted network connections to web sites using the Secure Sockets Layer/Transport Layer Security (SSL/TLS) protocol.
 Certificates are used within a cryptographic system known as a public key infrastructure (PKI).
 PKI provides a way for one party to establish the identity of another party using certificates if they both trust a third-party - known as a certificate authority.
 The concepts topic in the ACM User Guide provides additional background information and definitions.

-ACM makes it easier to enable SSL/TLS for a website or application on the AWS platform.
+ACM makes it easier to enable SSL/TLS for a website or application on the Amazon Web Services platform.
 ACM eliminates many of the manual processes previously associated with using and managing SSL/TLS certificates.
 ACM can also help you avoid downtime due to misconfigured, revoked, or expired certificates by managing renewals.
 You get SSL/TLS protection and easy certificate management.
 Enabling SSL/TLS for Internet-facing sites can help improve the search rankings for your site and help you meet regulatory compliance requirements for encrypting data in transit.

 Q: What types of certificates can I create and manage with ACM?